hypersign-protocol/networks/testnet/jagrat/README.md

 - Run `ifconfig` or `curl ipinfo.io/ip` and copy your publicly reachable IP address.
 - Form the complete node address in the format: `<node-id>@<publicly-reachable-ip>:<p2p-port>`.
 Example: `31a2699a153e60fcdbed8a47e060c1e1d4751616@<publicly-reachable-ip>:26656`.
 Note: The default P2P port is 26656.
 If you want to change the port configuration, open `${HOME}/.hid-node/config/config.toml` and under `[p2p]`, change the port in `laddr` attribute.
 - Paste the complete node address from the last step into the file `testnet/jagrat/peers/peer-<validator-name-without-spaces>.txt`.
-- Create a Pull Request to the `main` branch of the [repository](https://github.com/hypersign-protocol/networks)
+- Create a Pull Request to the `master` branch of the [repository](https://github.com/hypersign-protocol/networks)
 >**NOTE:** Pull Request will be merged by the maintainers to confirm the inclusion of the validator at the genesis.
 The final genesis file will be published under the file `testnet/jagrat/final_genesis.json`.
 The final peers list will be published under the file `testnet/jagrat/final_peers.txt`.

 ### After Final Genesis Release